ulfalizer/Kconfiglib/README.rst

   Nothing Linux-specific is used.
 Universal newlines mode is used for both Python 2 and Python 3.

+  The `Zephyr <https://www.zephyrproject.org/>`_ project uses Kconfiglib to generate `.config` files and C headers on Linux as well as Windows.

 - **Internals that (mostly) mirror the C implementation**